-We have designed our own progressive Programme of Study using elements from SEALs, the PSHE Association and the Lancashire Scheme of work with the main aims to develop skills and attributes including (but not limited to) resilience, self-esteem, risk-management, team working and critical thinking in the context of three core themes: health and wellbeing, relationships and living in the wider world (including economic wellbeing and aspects of careers education).
+We have designed our own progressive Programme of Study using the PSHE Association with the main aims to develop knowledge, skills and attributes including (but not limited to) resilience, self-esteem, risk-management, team working and critical thinking in the context of three core themes: health and wellbeing, relationships and living in the wider world (including economic wellbeing and aspects of careers education).

 Our PSHE education contributes to schools' statutory duties outlined in the Education Act 2002 and the Academies Act 2010 to provide a balanced and broadly-based curriculum.
 The relationships and health aspects of PSHE education is compulsory from September 2020.

 More information on our 'Character Curriculum can be found here

 More information on our 'Core Values' can be found here

 More information regarding 'SMSC' can be found here

 An example of our 'Vision and Value Journey' can be found here

 At Masefield, we have always recognised the importance of mental health.
 The award has a focus on impact and outcomes for pupils so that schools can demonstrate specific and wider impacts of wellbeing policies and interventions.